 - Corn: Fresh corn is always my favorite; however, frozen corn works well.

-- Unsalted Butter and Olive Oil: Initially I sauté everything in olive oil, in the end, I toss a little butter into the pan.
+- Unsalted Butter and Olive Oil: Initially I sauté the potato hash ingredients in olive oil, in the end, I toss a little butter into the pan.
 Who doesn’t love corn and potatoes with butter on them?

 - Onions: Any variety of onion will work well.
 I prefer the purple onions for the flavor, however, I have used all different varieties and they all work great.